Power and Progress were on full display recently as community leaders worked together to dazzle the visiting Mexico and Guatemala consulates.

 Next was a trip to Nebraska Public Power District for a luncheon that included an array of community members, including Mayor Bulkley, Brunswick, City Administrator Tara Vasicek, Keep Columbus Beautiful Executive Director Vanessa Oceguera, Duren and Perez.

 Much like on the 20th at the Chamber, the luncheon was a chance for another pointed conversation about breaking down barriers between people of different backgrounds.
 There was encouragement among those in attendance to be unafraid to greet neighbors who don’t look like you.
 There was also a debate about what Columbus can do to be more welcoming to people of diverse ethnicities.
-(See the photo from the luncheon at a bigger size by clicking here.)

 City leaders were happy to be part of the conversation.